For the Human Species to Evolve, the Conversation Must Deepen Margaret Mead

 Humanity is the intricate tapestry of diverse individuals, cultures, and aspirations, bound by our shared existence and pursuit of connection, progress, and understanding.

-Humans (Homo sapiens) or modern humans are the most common and widespread species of primate, and the last surviving species of the genus Homo.
-They are great apes characterized by their hairlessness, bipedalism, and high intelligence.
-Humans have large brains, enabling more advanced cognitive skills that facilitate successful adaptation to varied environments, development of sophisticated tools, and formation of complex social structures and civilizations.
+Humans (Homo sapiens, meaning "thinking man" or "wise man") are the most common and widespread species of primate, and the only extant species of the genus Homo.
+They are great apes characterized by hairlessness, obligate bipedality, manual dexterity with opposable thumbs, precision grip, and high intelligence.

 Credit: Wikipedia - humanFor the human species to evolve, the conversation must deepen. | Margaret Mead Continue reading For the Human Species to Evolve, the Conversation Must Deepen Margaret Mead